llm-edge/hal-9100/ee/k8s/README.md

 # Deploying Assistants to Kubernetes

+If you want to run this, please DM @louis030195 (Discord, Twitter, etc.).
+He will help you instantly.

 At the moment the simplest way to deploy Assistants is on Kubernetes.

 First, you need to deploy an LLM.